 Hindsight – the recognition of the realities, possibilities or requirements of a situation, event or decision, after its occurrence.

 Individuals everywhere say, have heard or just know, “hindsight is 20/20”.
-It is a simple term that people use to illustrate that they have understanding of an event; but not until after the event has taken place.
+It is a simple term that people use to illustrate that they have the understanding of an event; but not until after the event has taken place.

 A distinct quality for success is the ability to transform hindsight into insight, simply taking what one now understands about a past event and using that knowledge to understand a current situation.